aquarion-ai/aquarion-docs/docs/system_architectures.md

 In this single server variant, only the State Storage is kept as external service and all other components are included together in a single service.
-All inter-component communication is handled within the server application itself in a multi-threaded, multi-process or asychronous safe manner.
+All inter-component communication is handled within the server application itself in a multi-threaded, multi-process or asynchronous safe manner.
 This can be accomplished if the Web Client is built as a Single Page Application (SPA) or if all components are coded in the same programming language.